jamesdiacono/Replete/README.md

 A message may contain additional properties, although these are ignored by Replete.

 ## The capabilities
 You must supply Replete with several __capability__ functions.
 These provide a rich opportunity to customise Replete.
-The _capabilities_ parameter passed to several of Replete's constructors should be an object with the following methods:
+A set of example capabilities are defined in replete.js.
+The _capabilities_ parameter passed to Replete's constructors should be an object containing the following methods:

 ### capabilities.source(_message_)
 The __source__ capability extracts the source from a _message_ object, before it is evaluated.
 The returned Promise resolves to a string containing JavaScript source code.